GetPoplog/GetPoplog.github.io/docs/Download.md

 $ chmod a+x Poplog-x86_64.AppImage      # Ensure it is executable
 $ ./Poplog-x86_64.AppImage --help       # Try running it!
 Usage: poplog [action-word] [options] [file(s)]

-This poplog "commander" runs various Poplog commands (pop11, prolog, etc) with the special environment variables and $PATH they require.
-The 'action-word' determines what command is actually invoked.
 ...
 ```